 Your skin doesn’t need chemicals to look healthy and smooth.
 The way to truly beautiful skin is to nourish it, both inside and out.
 Avoiding this product is simple and complicated at the same time.
 Simple, because you can find it (and related cousins listed below) by simply reading the ingredient deck.
 Complicated, because you’ll find this ingredient in thousands of products out there.

 The answer?
-Purchase your skin care products from conscientious manufacturers who care about using truly nourishing ingredients.
+Purchase high-quality skin care products from conscientious manufacturers who care about using truly nourishing ingredients.
 As for hair care products?
 The ingredient is less likely to cause any personal adverse effects when used on the hair, as long as you don’t soak in it (as in a bath) afterwards.

 - Phenyl trimethicone